github/audit-actions-workflow-runs/README.md

 node audit_workflow_runs.js <org or enterprise name> <"ent" or "org"> <start date> <end date> [<action>] [<commit SHA>]
 ```

+Results are printed to the console in CSV, and also appended to a file in the current directory, named `workflow_audit_results.sljson`.

 For example:

 ```bash